Support for gathering mid-course feedback

 - Peer review of your online teaching is a process and form of evaluation designed to provide feedback to instructors about their teaching.
 It has been variously defined and is sometimes called “peer observation of teaching”.

-- Small group instructional feedback (in-person feedback) is a formative mid-course check-in process for gathering information from students on their learning experience.
+- Small-group instructional feedback is a formative mid-course check-in process for gathering information from students on their learning experience.
 This process is designed to foster dialogue between students and instructors.

-If you are an instructor at UBC Vancouver and you would like to meet with an educational consultant about mid-course feedback (or any other aspect of your teaching), request a course consultation via the CTLT website.
+If you are a UBC instructor and would like to meet with an educational consultant about mid-course feedback (or any other aspect of your teaching), request a consultation with the Centre for Teaching, Learning and Technology (Vancouver campus) or the Centre for Teaching and Learning (Okanagan campus).